futurelearn/GildedRose-Refactoring-Kata/README.md

 The simplest way is to just clone the code and start hacking away improving the design.
 You'll want to carefully read the above requirements.
 I strongly advise you that you'll also need some tests if you want to make sure you don't break the code while you refactor.

+### Discussion prompts

+1. Is there anything you don't you like about this code?
+Why?
+2. What steps could we take to refactor this code so we can improve it?
+Think about if any of these are general principles that might apply to any refactoring.
-You could write some unit tests yourself, using the requirements to identify suitable test cases.
-Both the Ruby and Typescript versions come with a failing test to get you started.
+3. What tests could you add to help you confidently change this code?
+(Both the Ruby and Typescript versions come with a failing test to get you started.)

 Whichever testing approach you choose, the idea of the exercise is to do some deliberate practice, and improve your skills at designing test cases and refactoring.
 The idea is not to re-write the code from scratch, but rather to practice designing tests, taking small steps, running the tests often, and incrementally improving the design.

-This Kata is forked from [Emily Bache's version](https://github.com/emilybache/GildedRose-Refactoring-Kata) which has many more languages available.
-This repo just contains Ruby and Typescript.
+This Kata is forked from [Emily Bache's version](https://github.com/emilybache/GildedRose-Refactoring-Kata) which has many more languages available besides Ruby and Typescript.

 ## Requirements in other languages